 Do not use floating-point for exact values such as monetary amounts.
 Use floating-point only when necessary such as for fundamentally inexact values such as measurements or values of diverse magnitudes.
 Consider the use of fixed-point arithmetic /libraries or decimal floating point when appropriate.

-Use known precision modes to implement algorithms
+Use known precision modes to implement algorithms.

-Avoid changing the rounding mode from RNE (round nearest even)
+Avoid changing the rounding mode from RNE (round nearest even).

 Avoid reliance on the sign of the floating-point Min and Max operations when both numbers are zero.